bhsphd/FilterReg/README.md

 - [ ] The GPU implementation of various algorithms
 - [ ] Revive the articulated kinematic model using the new MultiBodyTree in drake
 - [ ] The deformable kinematic model used in SurfelWarp

+### Contact

+If you have any question or suggestion regarding this work, please send an email to weigao@mit.edu